 - The court may (or may not) allow a defendant to withdraw their plea if they were represented by counsel at the time of the plea.

-In either situation, a defendant seeking to withdraw a plea must show “good cause” why they should be allowed to get out of the agreement they entered into with prosecutors.
+In either situation, a defendant seeking to reverse a plea deal must show “good cause” why they should be allowed to get out of the agreement they entered into with prosecutors.
 “Buyer’s remorse” alone won’t likely be sufficient, even if you were representing yourself at the time of the plea (which you shouldn’t do).

 What is “Good Cause” for Withdrawing a Guilty Plea?